kohirens/aws-tf-s3-website/README.md

 `www.example.com` or vice versa; then you can.

-This can be achieved when using the deployed CloudFront distribution and a Lambda origin running some code and also configuring the Terraform
+This can be achieved when using the deployed CloudFront distribution and a Lambda origin running some code and also configuring the Terraform.

 NOTE: You are not limited to just Lambda, any backend which allows coding will work.